pranavkushawaha/animation/README.md

 # animation

 A Scrollable animation effect.
-When we scroll, the animation starts and stops when the scrolling is stopped.
+When we scroll, the animation starts and gets paused, when scrolling is stopped.

 Link:- https://pranavkushawaha.github.io/animation/